tillfurger/stock_vs_gdp/README.md

 - Connect Overleaf to Github

-- Use Docker to ensure reproducibility by packaging and sharing environments in a consistent manner

 - Use R Shiny and Plotly to create interactive graphs in order to do robustness checks (date range, frequency, different countries)

 - Analysis and interpretation of findings